cloudmesh-community/hid-sp18-523/paper/paper.md

 Command domo init on CLI terminal create basic design template.

-We will be asked to enter design name and starter type App.
+Enter design name and starter type App.
 Enter myfirstdomoapp as design name and HelloWorld as starter type.
-This will create directory and all the necessary files that we need for building simple app
+This will create directory and all the necessary files that are needed for building simple app

       Following project structure is created -
           app.cs